 The day-to-day risk management is carried out by Volunteering Australia Incorporated's finance function under policies and objectives which have been approved by those charged with governance.
 The Finance Manager has been delegated the authority for designing and implementing processes which follow the objectives and policies.
-This includes monitoring the levels of exposure to interest rate and foreign exchange rate risk and assessment of market forecasts for interest rate and foreign exchange movements.
+This includes monitoring the levels of exposure to interest rate and assessment of market forecasts for interest rate movements.

-Those charged with governance receives monthly reports which provide details of the effectiveness of the processes and policies in place.
+Those charged with operation receives monthly reports which provide details of the effectiveness of the processes and policies in place.